 Pain management is often thought to be achieved with prescription medication, anti-depressants, anticonvulsants, muscle relaxants, steroidal injections, and various nerve block procedures.
 However, this does not have to be the case.
-Your pain may be managed by addressing the root cause rather than masking the symptoms and/or the pain you are experiencing.
+Your pain may be managed by addressing the root cause.
+Not just masking the symptoms and/or the pain you are experiencing.

 A patient considering pain management services might be well advised to consider the side effects of the typical treatments outlined above.

-- Prescription medications, including opioids, are potentially addictive and you may build tolerance over time, and therefore reduce the effectiveness requiring heavier dosage and ultimately physical dependence.
-These medications do not “fix” the source of your pain; they simply stop you from feeling the pain.
-When you feel less pain, you may feel encouraged to use the damaged area of the body in a normal fashion and cause increased damage.
+- Prescription medications, including opioids, are potentially addictive.
+You may build tolerance over time, and therefore reduce the effectiveness requiring heavier dosage and ultimately physical dependence.
+These medications do not “fix” the source of your pain.
+They simply stop you from feeling the pain.
+When you feel less pain, you may feel encouraged to use the damaged area of the body.
+This will cause increased damage.

 - Nerve blocks turn off the pain signals coming from a specific location in the body.
 Nerve block side effects include elevated blood sugars, weight gain, soreness, bleeding, blocking the wrong nerve, and in some cases, death.
 These procedures provide temporary relief.